decursus/yt-redesign/README.md

 The theme was originally made for myself, so it's pretty straightforward.
 But a few my acquaintance liked it, so I decided to share it on GitHub.

 ## Preview
-You can find a preview of the theme in [Preview](https://github.com/decursus/yt-redesign/tree/master/preview).
+You can find a preview of the theme in [Preview](https://github.com/decursus/yt-redesign/tree/master/preview) folder.

 ## Quick Installation